sciZer0/7/v/README.md

 Also, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and extreme inefficiency, including extremaly-low bandwidth.

 The allegedly incredibly-promising Lightning, conceived to solve the problem of extremely-low bandwidth, requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.

+By the way, additionally, most bitcoin trading takes place on centralized exchanges, which also makes this all — according to the main point of blockchain technology — also absurd.

 As we can see, for new blockchains there is a lot of room to improve.
 Surpassing the Bitcoin blockchain is possible and inevitable.